CALL US416.299.9638

 A typical government sanctioned driver training program costs about $8,000.
 “The introduction of mandatory training, in addition to the testing requirements, is designed to ensure that commercial truck drivers are properly trained before they are licensed,” states Ontario’s new registry posting.

-Ontario is proposing three types of mandatory entry-level training: A Private Career College registered under the Private Career Colleges Act, 2005; an Ontario College of Applied Arts and Technology; or a recognized authority under MTO's Driver Certification Program.
+Ontario is proposing three types of mandatory entry-level training: A Private Career College registered under the Ontario Career Colleges Act, 2005; an Ontario College of Applied Arts and Technology; or a recognized authority under MTO's Driver Certification Program.

 As part of its proposal, MTO says it is also updating the subject matter of written tests for all commercial class licences.
 The new standards are expected to be released by summer 2016.
 Training providers will have approximately one year to develop their curriculum and to obtain necessary approvals.